NYC bike path killer convicted, could face the death penalty

-Jurors deliberated for about seven hours over two days before finding Sayfullo Saipov guilty in a Halloween attack inspired by his reverence for the Islamic State militant group.
-The jury announced its verdict in a Manhattan courtroom just a few blocks from where Saipov’s attack ended.
+Sayfullo Saipov bowed his head as he heard the verdict in a Manhattan courtroom just a few blocks from where the attack ended.
+Prosecutors said the Halloween rampage was inspired by his reverence for the Islamic State militant group.

 A death sentence for Saipov, a citizen of Uzbekistan, would be an extreme rarity in New York.
 The state no longer has capital punishment and the last state execution was in 1963.
 A federal jury in New York has not rendered a death sentence that withstood legal appeals in decades, with the last execution in 1954.

-Even before the trial, there was little doubt Saipov was a killer.
+Even before the trial, there was no doubt Saipov was a killer.

 His lawyers conceded to the jury that he rented a pickup truck near his New Jersey home, steered it onto the path along the Hudson River and mowed down bicyclists for blocks before crashing into a school bus near the World Trade Center.

-He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought the guns were real firearms.
+He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought they were real firearms.

 The vehicle attack killed a woman visiting from Belgium with her family, five friends from Argentina and two Americans.
 It left others with permanent injuries, including a woman who lost her legs.